 Delicious dinner rolls that are ready in just barely over an hour!

-Can you believe Thanksgiving is in one week!?
+Can you believe Thanksgiving is almost here?!
 I am so excited!
 This year we are spending Thanksgiving with my family.
 I am the youngest of 8 kids and for the first time in a long time, we will have almost the whole entire family together!
 (Minus one brother that is out of state.)
 I can’t wait!

 In just barely over an hour, you will have fresh homemade rolls!
 These rolls taste fabulous!
 I served these at a recent dinner and everyone loved them!
 I also served them with a pretty and delicious Cranberry Citrus Butter.
 It was delicious!